Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/SR_ssl.md

 rootcid = AXWMFTCA,
 ciphlist = (47),
 passw = <user_cid_password>
+NOTE
-**NOTE**: You must enter a value in this field even if you are using "pki.type=cft", which normally does not require a password.
+: You must enter a value in this field even if you are using "pki.type=cft", which normally does not require a password.

 ```

-Here the CFTSSL object is used for incoming connections (direct=client).
+This CFTSSL object is used for incoming connections (direct=client).

 ```
 CFTSSL id = PESITSSL,